laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 ---

 With 2.5B expression profiles that map to about 600M cells, the Arc Virtual Cell Atlas is the world's largest collection of uniformly processed scRNA-seq datasets.
-Arc distributes the atlas as 460k parquet and h5ad files on Google Cloud Storage.
+Arc Institute distributes the atlas as 460k parquet and h5ad files on Google Cloud Storage.
-We present a mirror in a LaminDB instance to offer database queries by entities, a graphical user interface, and lineage-aware sharing of datasets.
+We present a database mirror that offers queries by entities, a graphical user interface, and lineage-aware sharing of datasets.

 For example, we may want to find count matrices from all human brain samples annotated with glioblastoma multiforme and processed with a certain pipeline.
 In the original atlas,[^youngblut25] this requires scanning directories and parquet files.
 In LaminDB, you can directly express queries through entities you care about.
 Here, these are organism, tissue, disease, and a processing pipeline (`GeneFull_Ex50pAS` STARsolo count features):